 Data shows that per million hours travelled, a cyclist is 3.3 times as likely as a vehicle occupant to become a casualty and 6 times more likely than a pedestrian.
-Bus travel represents the mode of travel with least casualty risk and motorcyclists face the greatest risk of casualty.
+Travelling by bus and by walking are the safest modes, whereas motorcyclists face the greatest risk of casualty.
+WGN\DOCS-#545087-V1

-While there is only one chance per 33,000 hours cycled of experiencing a casualty2, this risk has deteriorated from a survey conducted 10 years ago where the risk was one chance per 40,000 hours3.
+While there is only one chance per 33,000 hours cycled of experiencing a casualty, this risk has deteriorated from a survey conducted 10 years ago where the risk was one chance per 40,000 hours.
 Pedestrian have one chance of casualty per 200,000 hours spent travelling.